biffbaff64/LughSharp/README.md

 - STEP 1: Complete all conversions so that the code will build.
 - STEP 2: Refactor, where possible and necessary, to take advantage of C# language features.
     - Some classes can become structs / records instead.
     - Some/Most Get / Set method declarations in interfaces could become Properties.
     - switch expressions instead of switch statements where appropriate.
     - switch expressions instead of if..if/else..else where appropriate.
     - Check methods to see if they can be virtual.
     - Use [PublicApi] where necessary.
     - Use sealed classes only where strictly necessary.
 Users should be able to extend library classes.
     - Use of virtual for base classes/methods and classes that are likely to be extended is essential.
+    - Constantly look for opportunities to improve this code.
 - STEP 3: Resolve ALL remaining TODOs.
 - STEP 4: Ensure code is fully documented.